jimhigson/oboe.js-dissertation/main/main.md

 X' are less useful than queries which identify nodes because of their type and position such as 'all books in the discount set', or, because we know we are examining `/books/discount`, simply 'all books'.
-In creating a new JSONPath implementation I have chosen to follow the existing language somewhat loosely, thereby specialising the matching and avoiding unnecessary code.
-It is difficult to anticipate what the real-world matching requirements will be but if I deliver now the 20% of possible features that I'm reasonably sure will be used for 80% of tasks, for the time being any functionality which is not covered may be implemented inside the callbacks themselves and later added to the selection language.
+In creating a new JSONPath implementation the existing language is followed somewhat loosely, specialising the matching by adding features which are likely to be useful when detecting entities in REST resources while avoid writing unnecessary by dropping others.
+It is difficult to anticipate all real-world matching requirements but it is easier to find a core 20% of features that are likely to be useful in 80% of cases.
+For the time being any functionality which is not included may be implemented inside the callbacks themselves and later added to the selection language.
 For example, somebody wishing to filter on the price of books might use branching to further select inside their callback.
-I anticipate that the selections will frequently be on high-level types so it is useful to analyse the nature of type imposition with regards to JSON.
+As seen in the 'all books' example above, identifying sub-trees according to their categorisation as higher-level types is an intuitive abstraction to support.

 Detecting types in JSON
 -----------------------